 Within Synapse, we give you the ability to add and embed a variety of different asset types.
-Assets are categorized within Synapse as Editor, Attachment, or Embed.
+Assets are categorized within Synapse as Objective, Editor, Attachment, Embed, Knowledge Check, or Assessment.

 Training Assets and Training Content